iliakan/javascript-book/en/01-basics/04-mastering-data-types/02-number-math.md

 ## Summary

-In this section you've learned about numbers in javascript:
+In this section you've learned about numbers in JavaScript:

 <ul>
 <li>Which written forms exist.</li>